-- Behavioural difficulties do not necessarily mean that a child or young person has a special educational need (SEN) and will not automatically lead to a pupil being registered as having a SEN. - Slow progress and low attainment do not necessarily mean that a child has a SEN and will not automatically lead to a pupil being recorded as having SEN. - Persistent disruptive or withdrawn behaviours do not necessarily mean that a child or young person has a SEN. - Identifying and assessing SEN for children or young people whose first language is not English requires particular care; difficulties related solely to limitations in English as an additional language are not SEN.
+- If a child is exhibiting challenges with their behaviour, this does not necessarily mean that they have a special educational need (SEN) and this will not automatically lead to a pupil being registered as having a SEN. - Slow progress and low attainment do not necessarily mean that a child has SEN and will not automatically lead to a pupil being recorded as having SEN. - Persistent disruptive or withdrawn behaviours do not necessarily mean that a child or young person has a SEN. - Identifying and assessing SEN for children or young people whose first language is not English requires particular care; difficulties related solely to limitations in English as an additional language are not SEN.